 Hours of Work: 40 hours/week.
 Some evenings, weekends, and travel required.

-Compensation: $42,000—$44,000 per annum, commensurate with qualifications and experience; full health and dental benefits; professional development opportunities; work from home flexibility; competitive leave package.
+Compensation: $42,000—$45,000 per annum, commensurate with qualifications and experience; full health and dental benefits; professional development opportunities; work from home and remote work flexibility; competitive leave package.